ChanceHerriage/jquery-quiz/README.md

 `parseResponseAsHTML: boolean [default: true]`
 > If true, the response text will be rendered as HTML
 > elements to allow for more in-depth response customization.

+`highlightCorrect: boolean [default: false]`
+> If true, when an incorrect answer is selected, the correct
+> answer will be highlighted with `.correct`.

 `counterFormat: string [default: '%current/%total']`
 > Specify the counter format.
 The placehoder `%current`